LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 -  networking.k8s.io

-   -  NetworkPolicy = Manage pod networks.
+   -  NetworkPolicy = Manage Pod networks.
 The network plugin in the Kubernetes cluster has to support this feature (not every plugin does).

 -  node.k8s.io

    -  RuntimeClass = Configure containerd or CRI-O runtimes.
-This can then be used by a pod.
+This can then be used by a Pod.

 -  rbac.authorization.k8s.io